 Nothing keeps you saner, healthier, and happier than sticking to your workout regimen — even when you’re juggling a demanding job and a young family.
 But abiding by anything after you have kids, especially fitness goals, can be tough.
 It requires a lot of discipline and motivation, which is why the subtle insights gleaned from fitness trackers can be helpful.

 All activity trackers do pretty much one important thing ⏤ register movement and show increased caloric burn.
 Most, however, do a lot more than that.
 They monitor sleep, track your heart rate, map running routes, sync to gym equipment, and in some cases, even download topographical maps so you don’t get lost hiking.
 But which ones do it best?
 Cost the least?
 Are designed with serious athletes in mind?
 We sorted through the current crop of fitness trackers to find out.
-These are our eight favorites for different uses.
+These are the best activity and fitness trackers for parents.

 The Triathlete’s Companion: Epson ProSense 307